Active Projects

 Turkozer, HB, Pamir, Z, Boyaci, H (2016).
 Contrast Affects fMRI Activity in Middle Temporal Cortex Related to Center-Surround Interaction in Motion Perception.
 Frontiers in Psychology, 7:454, 1-8, http://journal.frontiersin.org/article/10.3389/fpsyg.2016.00454/full, doi: 10.3389/fpsyg.2016.00454

-Prolonged exposure to a certain stimulus affects the perceived features of a subsequently presented stimulus.
+Prolonged exposure to a certain adapter stimulus affects the perceived features of a subsequently presented test stimulus.
 This phenomenon causes well-known effects such as repulsive size adaptation and the tilt aftereffect.
-For example, in the size adaptation effect, if the adapter is larger than the test, the test disc is perceived as smaller than its veridical size.
-Conversely, when the adapter is smaller than the test, the test disc is perceived as larger than its veridical size.
-In previous studies in literature, the test stimulus has always been presented at the same location as the adapter stimulus.
-The spatial extent of these aftereffects has not been systematically studied, and what happens in the rest of the visual space is not known.
-In this line of research, we investigate the effect of adaptation across the entire visual field.
-Further, we are working on computational models to explain those effects.
+For example, in the size adaptation effect, if the adapter is larger than the test, the test object is perceived as smaller than its veridical size.
+Conversely, when the adapter is smaller than the test, the test object is perceived as larger than its veridical size.
+In previous studies in the literature, the test stimulus has always been presented in the same location as the adapter stimulus.
+The spatial extent of these aftereffects has not been systematically studied, and what happened in the rest of the visual space was not known.
+In this line of research, contrary to the assumptions in the literature, we find that the effect of adaptation extends across the entire visual field.
+Further, we work on computational models to explain the local and non-local effects of adaptation using neural models.
 Here are some relevant readings

 Altan, E, Boyaci, H (2020).
 Size aftereffect is non-local.
 Vision Research, 176, pages 40-47, https://doi.org/10.1016/j.visres.2020.07.006.
 (Also bioRxiv, https://doi.org/10.1101/2020.03.19.998161)